cgifford99/cos460-octothorpe/README.md

 Platform: Python 3.13 on Windows or Unix.

 This program was written for COS 460/540: "Computer Networks" in Fall 2021.
 Octothorpe is a multiplayer console-based game that involves collecting treasures (denoted with the `#` character, AKA an octothorpe) in an ASCII-based map to achieve the highest score.
-The program supports as many clients as the server machine can handle and simply uses JSON to store user data.
+The program supports as many clients as the server machine can handle and uses JSON to store user data.
+It uses low-level networking objects (Python sockets) to communicate between the server and clients.

+The protocol used to send different types of messages and data is a custom protocol designed by our class and our professor in COS 460.

 ## Usage